Author’s note: I

 as he already did in his library, being aware that every pre-established order entails a predetermined

-criteria.
+criterion.
 Rather, he goes about producing knowledge through connectivity and

 transversality, the principles of the